-Don’t forget to include a contents or index page so that staff can find what they are looking for.
+Don’t forget to include a content or index page so that staff can find what they are looking for quickly.

 - Make sure the handbook is part of the new employee induction process.
 Provide them with a printed version and let them know where it’s saved.

 - You could consider holding a quiz as part of the induction process to check your new starter has read it.

 - If you’re introducing a handbook for the first time, brief staff on its contents and why they need to read it.

 - Your employee handbook is your company culture and brand, so make sure it reflects everything you want your business to be.

 What are the alternatives to a company handbook?